stevencch99/stevencch99.github.io/_posts/2020-12-08-redis-notes-cluster-mode.md

 - The client writes to the master B.
 - The master B replies OK to the client.
-- The master B propagates the writes to its slaves B1, B2 and B3.
+- The master B propagates the writes to its slaves B1, B2 and so on.

 The master node does not wait for the acknowledgement from slave nodes before replying to the client, since this would be a prohibitive latency penalty for Redis.